 It has been 18 years since the heart-breaking tragedy, when terrorists attacked our country, killing 3000 people, injuring over 6000, and inflicting massive physical damage.

-Those of us old enough will remember watching the television coverage in agonized shock.
+Those of us old enough to do so will remember watching the television coverage in agonized shock.
 We were stunned, and later that turned into terrible hurt and anger for all that we had lost.
 Many of our leaders sought to stand tall and speak bravely in order to console us.
 A President demonstrated American strength and courage, vowing retribution by assuring the world that “the people who knocked these buildings down will hear all of us soon!”
-Nationalist fervor welled up in our leaders, and their continual rallying cry became “We will rebuild!”
+Nationalist fervor welled up in our leaders, and their continual rallying cry became “We will rebuild!

 After 9/11, the churches filled with people needing answers to their own pain and confusion.
-They prayed for those who had been killed; U.S. flag lapel pins were everywhere; and “God bless America” became a catch-phrase.
+They prayed for those who had been killed; U.S. flag lapel pins were everywhere; and “God bless America” became a catchphrase.
 But it didn’t take long for the church-going trend to wither away, and attendance reverted back to pre-9/11 levels.
 There was no lasting “great awakening” or quickening of our spiritual fervor.
 There was no unified plea to God to forgive our national sins and to heal us as a people.

 Time passed, and a new wave of leaders emerged.
 Another President assured us that, to heal our 9/11 wounds and to unify the country, all that was needed were “the smallest acts of service” and “the simplest act of kindness.”
 Others would seek to minimize the terror and the terrorist origins of 9/11 by describing it with such toss-off lines as “some people did something.”